Monument Wealth Management Articles

-What will 2024 bring?
-It can be fun to make predictions about what’s to come (The Bear besting fan favorite Ted Lasso for outstanding comedy series?
-A Super Bowl without the Kansas City Chiefs & Taylor Swift?), but the thought of an uncertain future can also bring anxiety.
-Elections and the changes they may bring, along with ongoing geopolitical tensions and questions about the Fed’s interest rate policy and its impact on the economy are enough to invoke nerves in even the most confident investors heading in to 2024.
+What will 2025 bring?
+It can be fun to make predictions about what’s to come this year (An AFC team other than the Chiefs in the Super Bowl?
+I really hope it’s the Ravens and Lamar!
+The Bear continuing to dominate awards season as a “comedy”?), but the thought of an uncertain future can also bring anxiety.
+A new administration and the changes that may bring, along with ongoing geopolitical tensions, and looming questions about the Fed’s interest rate policy and its impact on the economy are enough to invoke nerves in even the most confident investors heading into 2025.

 The good news is that our financial success over the long term doesn’t have to be determined by these externalities.
 Whether you are accumulating wealth for goals like retirement or creating a legacy, enjoying the lifestyle that your wealth enables, or you just want to be financially unbreakable, consistent behavior and a focus on what’s in our control is key.
 Read on for some things to consider as the new year unfolds.